apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Clients.md

 Note that OpenID connect clients as service definitions are an extension of [OAuth services](OAuth-Authentication.html) in CAS.
 All settings that apply to an OAuth service definition should equally apply here as well.

+<div class="alert alert-info"><strong>Redirect URIs</strong><p>Client applicatin redirect URIs are specified
+using the <code>serviceId</code> field which supports regular expression patterns.
+If you need to support multiple URIs, you can try to <i>OR</i> them together or you may be able to construct the pattern that supports and matches all URIs with minor changes.</p></div>

 The following fields are specifically available for OpenID connect services:

 | Field                               | Description                                                                                                                                                                                                                   |